nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 6 → Information Architecture - Navigation.md

 - It shows the relationship between different pages
 - It is the first tangible deliverable showing what you'll be creating.
 - A sitemap is created based on the user flow of the application

-### Hick's Law
-- A simple idea that more the choices you present to your user, the longer it will take them to reach a decision.
-- The designer must keep the cognitive load to a minimum

 ### Journaling My Sitemap
 For creating the sitemap for my app, I tried to keep the interface clutter free & as clean as possible.